skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/35.png

 6. Now, let’s make a child by **clicking on Childform** on the left. **Click on optional properties** at the bottom first.
-Then assign him to the guardian you just created a step ago
+Then assign him to the guardian you just created a step ago. **Leave the members, immunization and empty.

 .. image:: Images/86.png